dfarpy/dfarpy/README.md

 Data visualization is a skill that I truly enjoy, and I utilize powerful tools like Tableau, Matplotlib, and Seaborn to create visually captivating representations of data.

-If you're interested in connecting with me, feel free to reach out via LinkedIn (https://www.linkedin.com/in/dfar13/) or Twitter (https://twitter.com/daniel_arriagar).
+If you're interested in connecting with me, feel free to reach out via LinkedIn (https://www.linkedin.com/in/dfar13/).
 I'm thrilled to connect and engage with like-minded professionals in the field.

 Thank you for visiting my GitHub profile! 💚